projectcalico/calico/getting-started/windows-calico/troubleshoot.md

 **Examine the HNS network(s)**

 When using the {{site.prodname}} CNI plugin, each {{site.prodname}} IPAM block (or the single podCIDR in host-local IPAM mode), is represented as a HNS l2bridge network.
-The networks can be inspected with:
+Use the following command to inspect the networks.

 ```
 PS C:\> ipmo c:\CalicoWindows\libs\hns\hns.psm1